TAAL-GmbH/stas-js/README.md

 ## Env Vars

-The following environment variables must be set inside the .env file USERNAME=  The API username
+The following environment variables must be set inside the .env file API_USERNAME=  The API username
-PASSWORD=  The API password
+API_PASSWORD=  The API password
-NETWORK=   The newtork that the tests will run on (set to testnet as default)
+NETWORK=   The netork that the tests will run on (set to testnet as default)

 ## Testing